-The only man who can make wearing Chanel seem impossibly cool, Pharrell Williams, is a long-time Chanel ambassador and close friend of Karl’s.
-With 10 Grammy’s to his name, the producer and song-writer speaks to Sorbet about over-coming the impossible.
+A man who can make almost anything possible, Pharrell Williams is a long-time Chanel ambassador and close friend of Lagerfeld.
+With 11 Grammy Awards to his name, the producer and songwriter speaks to Sorbet about overcoming the odds.

-Q: What advise would you give to people trying to achieve what they think is impossible?
+Q: What advice would you give to people trying to achieve what they think is impossible?

 A: It’s important to remember that every moment you are living in three different times – the present, the past and the future.
 This is the future from last week.
-This is the past from next week and it’s also the presents.
-The last two minutes are gone for ever, what can’t you do?
+This is the past from next week and it’s also the present.
+The last two minutes are gone forever so what can’t you do?
 You can do anything because you have the present.
 The present is called the present for a reason – it’s a gift.
-That’s realization, that self-awareness, that mindfulness – you are achieving the impossible every minute.
-The planet spins at 67 thousand miles per hour in the solar system, moving at all moments.
+That’s realization, that’s self–awareness, that’s mindfulness – you are achieving the impossible every minute.
+The planet spins at 67-thousand miles-per-hour in the solar system, moving at all moments.
 What can’t you do?
-Phones, marshmellows, TV, fashion?
-They now have the process allowing the blind to see.
-Literally, what can’t you do?

 Q: What was the last album you downloaded?